 - Boost Australian business productivity and competitiveness by advancing workplace gender equality.

-Significant progress has been made in recent decades in Australia towards these goals, and many other countries worldwide, however there is still a gender gap predominantly with earnings, career advancements and retirement/superannuation savings.
+Progress has been made in recent decades in Australia towards these goals, and many other countries worldwide however there is still a gender gap predominantly with earnings, career advancements and retirement/superannuation savings.
 As a relevant reporting employer Icon Group reports on Gender Equality each year for our business entities.
 As a group, we are committed to striving for workplace gender equality ensuring that our employees are able to access and enjoy the same rewards, resources and opportunities regardless of their gender.

 Any comments can be addressed to WGEAreporting@iconcore.com.au